phyunsj/mqtt-rule-engine/README.md

 **Why Lua?** Lua provides _simple_, _embeddable scripting_ capabilities to work with C/C++ applications.
 Designing DSL(Domain-Specific-Language) might be another option.
 Alternatively, C/C++ interpreter like [Tiny C Compiler](https://bellard.org/tcc/) or [Ch : C/C++ interpreter](https://www.softintegration.com/products/raspberry-pi/) can be used.

-Upon reviewing mosquitto sources, `lib/send_publish.c` is the ideal place to apply MQTT rules with minimum changes (My goal is to prove the concept not about redesinging the existing package.)
+Upon reviewing mosquitto sources, `lib/send_publish.c` is the ideal place to apply MQTT rules with minimum changes (My goal is to prove the concept rather than redesinging the existing package.)
 The updated version is available [here](https://github.com/phyunsj/mqtt-rule-engine/blob/master/send_publish.c).

 `mosquitto__rule_engine()` is called from `send__real_publish()`.
 Based on `topic`, either no rule or user-defined lua script is executed.